AlecBenzer/alecbenzer.github.com/_posts/2013-02-23-what-banks-do.md

 title: “Creating money” and what banks do
 ---

-Putting on my novice economist hat.
+*\me puts on novice economist hat*

-In the two econ classes I've taken so far I've heard the whole "banks create money by giving out loans" thing, but the more I think about it, the more that doesn't really make sense to me, and the more I don't really like this explanation of what loans are doing.
+People often say that "banks create money by giving out loans".
+The more I think about it, the more I don't really like this explanation of what loans do.

-If I have <span>$100,000</span> saved up, I could give a friend of mine a <span>$50,000</span> loan for him to buy some stuff with.
-In doing so, have I created any money?
-Well, not really.
-At least that's not how I'd describe it.
-All I've done is take <span>$50,000</span> that I was saving and invested it (assuming I'm expecting interest on the loan) by lending it to a friend, which he can now go and spend on things.
+If I have <span>$100,000</span> saved up, I could give a friend of mine a <span>$50,000</span> loan for.
+In doing so, I woudln't really say I've "created money"; all I've done is take <span>$50,000</span> that I was saving and invested it (assuming I'm expecting interest on the loan) by lending it to a friend, which he can now go and spend on things.

 Of course, if I were to do this at all, it would mean I'm okay with only having <span>$50,000</span> in savings.
 But what if I wasn't?
 If I only felt safe having at least <span>$100,000</span> in savings, I wouldn't have lent my friend the <span>$50,000</span>.